indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   distributions are now defined and PyOxidizer should use them when appropriate.
   However, the distributions aren't yet well tested.
 So feedback on their operation via GitHub issues would be appreciated!
+* ``aarch64-apple-darwin`` (Apple M1) now has a default Python 3.8 distribution.
+  This distribution is not very well tested and use of a newer distribution is strongly preferred.

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^